COVID-19 cases remain steady in Clearfield, Jefferson and Elk counties

 According to the latest report:

-— Clarion County’s number of cases increased by one, with 24 reported cases now and one death.
+— Clarion County’s number of cases was unchanged, with 24 reported cases now and one death.

-— Indiana County’s number of cases increased by two, with a total of 78 reported cases and five deaths.
+— Indiana County’s number of cases increased by four, with a total of 82 reported cases and five deaths.

-— Centre County reported four new cases, bringing that county’s total to 126 cases and two new deaths, bringing the total to four.
+— Centre County reported two new cases, bringing that county’s total to 128 cases and two new deaths, bringing the total to six.

 — Cameron County remains the same, with two reported cases.